pytorch/tutorials/prototype_source/max_autotune_on_CPU_tutorial.rst

 Example code
 ------------
 The below code is an example of using the ``max-autotune`` mode on a simple neural network with a linear layer followed by a ReLU activation.

-You could run the example code by setting this environment variable ``export TORCHINDUCTOR_FREEZING=1``.
+We only support frozen model with ``torch.no_grad`` or the inference mode Therefore, you need to set the environment variable ``export TORCHINDUCTOR_FREEZING=1`` and ensure that both the compilation and inference steps are executed within the ``torch.no_grad`` context.

 .. code:: python